 Unfortunately, my love of food was always coupled with my fear of it.
 I would indulge in a decadent multi-course meal, and then survive on only bananas and lattes for the next few days to be sure I didn’t (God forbid) gain any weight.
-This cycle of indulgence and deprivation was a pervasive force in my food life for the next 10 years.
+Extreme dieting and restriction (and subsequent binging) was the norm, and this cycle of indulgence and deprivation was a pervasive force in my food life for the next 10 years.

 By my late twenties, my entire life was in shambles.
-My marriage was falling apart, my career was stagnant, I was in debt up to my eyeballs, and I was drinking WAY too much to hide from the pain that had become my life.
+My marriage was falling apart, my career was stagnant, my health was in shambles, and I was drinking WAY too much to hide from the pain that had become my life.
 I was an emotionally destructive and seriously dysfunctional mess.

 At age 31, on the verge of a complete nervous breakdown, I hit the reset button on my life.
 My marriage ended (I left with a small bag of clothes and a huge hole in my heart), and I rebuilt my life (and myself) from the ground up.
 I worked hard to heal my broken self, and boy, am I glad I did.
 Now, it’s 10 years later, and my life is BIGGER and better than I ever thought possible.